-After a deployment package from a source environment is imported into a target environment, the data objects it contains are displayed on the deployment package overview page based on the import rules.
-You can manage or publish these objects from the overview page as needed.
+After you import a deployment package from a source environment into a target environment, the data objects in the package are displayed on the deployment package overview page based on the import rules.
+You can manage or publish these objects as needed.

 Prerequisites